 Next, opt for either a three or four-course tasting menu and share morsels of ahi tartare.
 It is made from big eye tuna caught right on the island, or creamy Kona Lobster chowder filled with nueske bacon, potatoes, and corn.

-Appreciate little Hawaiian touches such as the local macadamia nuts covering your parmesan and nut-crusted duroc pork chop.
+Appreciate little Hawaiian touches such as the local macadamia nut-crusted duroc pork chop.
 Or the kampachi fish from Blue Ocean Mariculture on Hawaii Island.

 Coffee addicts won’t be able to pass up the opportunity to wind down the night with a touch of caffeine in their Kona Coffee Tiramisu.
 Decadently made with real Kona Coffee and caramelized macadamia nuts.
 Meanwhile, those craving a more fruit-forward bite should sample the Ube Blueberry Mousse.